-Comparisons of the concentrations of pollutants between the pre-permit (2000 to 2006), postpermit Phase I (2007 to 2014), and post-permit Phase II (2015 to 2021) timeframes were made for pollutants consistently monitored by the MBNMS citizen science program for all sites.
-The term "Post-permit Phase I" refers to the time period after which the first NPDES Phase II MS4 permit was approved for Monterey County, and before the first multi-year MRSWMP report in 2015.
-The term "Post-permit Phase II" refers to the time period since the first multi-year MRSWMP report in 2015 through the present.
-Thus, both the "Post-permit Phase I" and "Post-permit Phase II" time periods had active permitting requirements for storm water quality.
+Comparisons of the concentrations of pollutants between the pre-permit (2000 to 2006), postpermit (2007 to 2014), and post-report (2015 to 2021) timeframes were made for pollutants consistently monitored by the MBNMS citizen science program for all sites.
 The pollutants that were consistently monitored during all time periods and included in statistical analyses were total copper, total zinc, total lead, nitrate-N, orthophosphate-P, E.coli, and total suspended solids (TSS).
-Additionally, MBAS was consistently monitored during the post-permit Phase I and post-permit Phase II time periods, so it was included in the statistical analyses for those timeframes.
+Additionally, MBAS was consistently monitored during the post-permit and post-report time periods, so it was included in the statistical analyses for those timeframes.
 Pollutants that were not consistently monitored could not be included in the statistical comparison due to lack of data.

-This comparison allows for an overall review of program effectiveness of two Monterey Peninsula cities in improving storm water pollution following intensified efforts to reduce pollution through best management practices as a result of the NPDES Phase II MS4 permit requirements and changes in management practices following the first multi-year MRSWMP report published in 2015.
-City efforts to reduce pollution included: public education and outreach directed towards specific sectors, public involvement in clean-up and sampling, eliminating illicit discharges, developing guidelines and standards for construction runoff, implementing street sweeping, periodically cleaning out storm drains, assessing sewer line integrity, and other measures as spelled out in the "Monterey Regional Storm Water Management Program, October 31, 2005".
+This comparison allows for an overall review of program effectiveness of two Monterey Peninsula cities in improving storm water pollution following intensified efforts to reduce pollution through best management practices as a result of the NPDES Phase II MS4 permit requirements and changes in management practices following the first MRSWMP report published in 2015.
+City efforts to reduce pollution included: public education and outreach directed towards specific sectors, public involvement in clean-up and sampling, eliminating illicit discharges, developing guidelines and standards for construction runoff, implementing street sweeping, periodically cleaning out storm drains, assessing sewer line integrity , and other measures as spelled out in the "Monterey Regional Storm Water Management Program, October 31, 2005".
 As more monitoring data is collected through time at other Monterey Peninsula cities, we will be able to track overall program effectiveness in the region.

-The statistical comparisons to determine whether a difference existed between pre-permit, postpermit Phase I, and post-permit Phase II concentrations were made using the Wilcoxon Rank-Sum test, which is a nonparametric alternative to the sample t-test.
-A p-value $\leq 0.05$ was selected to represent a significant difference between the two time frames.
+The statistical comparisons to determine whether a difference existed between pre-permit, postpermit, and post-report concentrations were made using the Wilcoxon Rank-Sum test, which is a nonparametric alternative to the sample t-test.
+A p-value ≤ 0.05 was selected to represent a significant difference between the two timeframes.
 In this case, we were 95% confident that a difference existed in pollution concentrations prior to implementation of MRSWMP compared with after implementation of MRSWMP, thus concluding that a change had taken place.
 For this analysis, wet and dry weather results were analyzed separately because of the differences found under these two conditions.